How To Make A Plate Wreath Damage Free!

 Step 3: Attach The Dishes To The Wreath Form

-- Attach each plate to the wreath form using butcher’s twine or jute.
-Add this to the back side of the plates.
-Slide the string underneath each plate hanger, loop it through the wreath frame, and tie a knot.
+- Begin attaching the small plates to the back of the wreath using butcher’s twine or jute.
+Add this to the back side of the plate.
+Slide the string underneath each of the plate hangers.
+Loop it through the wreath frame, and tie a double knot.

 -